TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Cyan for Identity ###
 {:.chevron-header.cyan}

 Within each of us is a sense of one's own identity.
-Whether powerful and strong and specific, or subtle and weak and nebulous, or something else entirely, our sense of identity is what drives us to join the GSM community in the first place, many to the point that one's membership in the GSM community becomes a piece of their identity.
+Whether powerful and strong and specific, or subtle and weak and nebulous, or something else entirely, our sense of identity is what drives us to join the GSM community in the first place.
+For many, this comes to the point that one's membership in the GSM community becomes a piece of their identity, itself.

 ### Indigo for Birth ###
 {:.chevron-header.indigo}

 The circumstances of one's birth cannot be chosen by that individual, and often shape their body and their sense of identity.
-For many of us, we feel strongly that we were born one way, and that drives our presentation and enthusiasm.
-For others, our birth has little to do with how we feel, and we might waver away from and around it.
+For many of us, one might feel strongly as being born one way, and that might drive that person's presentation and enthusiasm.
+For others, one's birth might have little to do with how that person feels, and they might waver around and away from it.
 One might be born into a time or place or class that defines their perspective on life and the world, shaping their identity and enthusiasm simply by being born into a different environment than others.

 ### Purple for Mind ###
 {:.chevron-header.purple}

-One's mind is a crucial part of them, where all these concepts collide, and from which comes their sense of identity and justice, their choices in things like their presentation, and their reflections on their lack of choices.
+One's mind is a crucial part of them, where all these concepts collide, and from which comes their sense of identity and justice, their choices in things like their presentation, and their reflections on their lack of choices in things like their birth.
 Philosophy is a major component of the GSM community; as we are attacked by laws and words, we are forced to look inward upon ourselves, thinking about who we are, and returning with our discoveries.
-At both a macro scale, where we push for social change, and a micro scale, where we discover our own identities, our minds are a core part of our experiences as minorities.
+At both a macro scale, where we push for social change, and a micro scale, where we discover our own identities, our minds are a core part of our experiences as gender & sexual minorities.

 ### White for Solidarity ###